Taste is the most valuable skill in marketing

 Why are "AI skills" not the answer?

-The most common career advice in marketing right now is wrong.
+AI skills are the most common career advice in marketing right now, and that advice is wrong.
 "Learn to prompt.
 Build an AI stack.
 Hire people who understand AI workflows."
 The hottest job titles are "Head of AI" and "AI Marketing Strategist."
 But AI tool skills commoditize almost immediately.
 Today's advanced prompting technique is tomorrow's default feature.

 I am not saying AI skills are useless.
 You should know how to use AI in your marketing workflow.
 Your team should understand the tools.
 But the model gets smarter and the prompting gets simpler.
 Every release cycle erases the advantage of the people who spent months learning the previous version's quirks.

 Taste does not commoditize.
-It accumulates.
 It compounds.
-Ten years of shipping campaigns and watching what works builds pattern recognition that no amount of AI training can shortcut.
+Ten years of shipping campaigns and watching what works builds an instinct that no amount of AI training can shortcut.

 60-70% of traditional growth tactics no longer apply for AI companies.
 Teams re-find product-market fit every three months.
 In that world, the person who can evaluate options fast and choose well is worth ten people who can generate options fast.